top of page

 Must-Visit Spots

-Praia da Angrinha: It is worth checking out on a quiet day by sea; a small beach near the village is nearby.
+Praia da Angrinha: It is worth checking out on a quiet day by sea; a small beach is located nearby.

 Fort of São João do Arade: This fortress was built long ago with facilities to view the whole landscape, especially the River.